mModule/iYT/README.md

 - Reboot device.<br>

 ### Recent changes
-- Update to the current Magisk installer script
-- Update the build script
+- Some cleanup
-- Update to YouTube v17.41.37
+- Update to YouTube v17.43.36

 ### How to
 _Still need to create the wiki pages :roll_eyes:_